shamilton1/Experimental/README.md

 ## Basics

-'|'s separate columns
+Use outer pipes (|'s) to separate columns.

-\'-'s separate rows
+Use dashes (-'s) to separate rows.

-Five or more dashes separate header and body rows.
+There must be at least three dashes separating each header cell from body content.

 ## Alignment